Qu1nel/S.S.C/README.md

 - [Hello world x86_32bit](src/Assembly/Hello_world_x86_32) - Simple "Hello, World!" on Assembler. [_NASM_]
 - [TypeHinting Example for Python](src/Python/TypeHinting) - Examples of the use of different Type Hints. [_Python_]
 - [Using threads in C](src/C/Threading) - Example of using a thread in C. [_C_]
+- [Hello World in different languages](src/HelloWorlds) - The X language examples are located in the X folder in the main file

 ## Developers